Victorian Railways flat wagons: VFNX Retractable Tarpaulin

 In parallel with the timber VFTY/X wagons outlined near the end of this article, fifty wagons were constructed for $57,570 each, with the same 63 ft frame and bulkhead design for the transport of rolls of newsprint-quality paper.
 The traffic originated at Maryvale, in the LaTrobe Valley, and ran to a distribution point at the Montague shipping sheds on the Port Melbourne line.
 The wagons used a rolling canvas cover, based on the experimental SFX100, to provide shelter for the two layers of paper rolls, and the wagons replaced the use of normal open wagons covered with tarps.
-Each had a tare weight of 29 tons and a loading capacity of 47 tons.

-It has been theorised that the design of the vehicles was "home-grown" and when in service the mechanical roller system proved to be unreliable, with hoops often twisting when rolling open or closed leading to delays in loading.
+It has been theorized that the design of the vehicles was "home-grown" and when in service the mechanical roller system proved to be unreliable, with hoops often twisting when rolling open or closed leading to delays in loading.
 Over time the tarpaulins were replaced with yellow polyester materials.

-As with the timber wagons, the units were numbered with additional zeros i.e. VFNX003; this may have been to assist with computerised wagon tracking systems by reminding staff to type numerals in the correct slots, but it is more likely that the additional zeros were superfluous.
+As with the timber wagons, the units were numbered with additional zeros i.e. VFNX003; this may have been to assist with computerized wagon tracking systems by reminding staff to type numerals in the correct slots, but it is more likely that the additional zeros were superfluous.

-In the early 1990s at least 28 wagons had the canvas equipment removed, as they were reallocated for sleeper transport in preparation for the Melbourne and Adelaide gauge-conversion project.
-These vehicles were renumbered but kept their class.

 In 1991, VFNX1 was modified at Bendigo Workshops with an alternative canvas runner system.
 The same fifteen frameworks were used but a taut, blue plastic tarp was fitted on the outside of the framework rather than between bolsters, and this allowed a better internal mechanism to overcome the binding issues that had previously plagued the class.
 On completion the vehicle was recoded VFPX, and a further 13 wagons were converted.
 Numbers were essentially random, though VFNX3 was by chance modified to VFPX3.

-From 1995 four VFNX wagons—4, 18, 122 and 124—were rebuilt as VFHX timber wagons using components acquired from Tasmania.

-Lima used an international model as a base for an approximation of the VFNX wagon type, and sold it painted in brown with a green moulded tarpaulin and white VR logo on the sides.